-Phoenix Naturalization Lawyer
+Phoenix Naturalization Lawyers

-How to Become a Naturalized Citizen
+How to Become a U.S. Citizen Through Naturalization

-Immigrants who have legally entered the United States, are 18 years or older, and have been a lawful Permanent Resident in the U.S. for the past five years, may apply to become a Naturalized U.S. Citizen.
-They may also qualify for Naturalization if they are married to a U.S. Citizen and have lived with him or her and have been Permanent Residents for the last 3 years.
+Naturalization is the legal process whereby a citizen of a foreign country becomes a citizen of the United States.
+Immigrants who have legally entered the United States, are 18 years or older, and have been a lawful Permanent Resident in the U.S. for the past five years may apply to become a naturalized U.S. citizen.
+They may also qualify for naturalization if they are married to a U.S. citizen and have lived with him or her and have been Permanent Residents for the last 3 years.

-Naturalization: Rights and Obligations of Citizenship
+Naturalization: Rights & Obligations of Citizenship

 Once you become a naturalized U.S. citizen, you enjoy the same rights and benefits as U.S. born citizens, such as:

-Preparing for your USCIS Citizenship Interview
+Preparing for Your USCIS Citizenship Interview

 After you have met all residency requirements and completed your Form N-400, Application for Naturalization, you will be required to attend a USCIS interview.